“Confident performance isn’t an elusive feat but involves knowledge and skills that any musician can learn.”

 Performing and Stress

 Let’s begin by clarifying what a performance is.
-In my book, The Musician’s Way, I differentiate between performing and casual music making: “In a performance situation, there are stakes involved in how well you play or sing” (p.
+In The Musician’s Way, I differentiate between performing and casual music making: “In a performance situation, there are stakes involved in how well you play or sing” (p.
 154).

 Added to that, our perception of what’s at stake drives our stress levels.